BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/evm.md

 that are used by the JSON-RPC Web3 server for filter querying and for processing the EVM Hooks.

-The tx logs are stored in the transient store during tx execution and then emitted through cosmos events after the transaction has been processed.
+The tx logs are stored in the transient store during tx execution and then emitted through Butane events after the transaction has been processed.
 They can be queried via gRPC and JSON-RPC.

 ### Block Bloom

 Bloom is the bloom filter value in bytes for each block that can be used for filter queries.
-The block bloom value is stored in the transient store and then emitted through a cosmos event during `EndBlock` processing.
+The block bloom value is stored in the transient store and then emitted through a Butane event during `EndBlock` processing.
 They can be queried via gRPC and JSON-RPC.

 :::tip